 - APA107 RGB LED is a type ic for the three-color RGB Diming control strip and

-with 2 signal output way , one is clock ,another is data, the clock and data is
+with 2 signal output ways, one is the clock, another is data, the clock and data is

 - The APA102C comes in a package very similar to the WS2812, while the APA102 comes in a package with an increased metallization area to improve heat conduction.

-- APA102: another SPI based chipset, looks promising, packaging similar to the WS2812, but potentially much higher data rates.APA102 uses a standard two-wire SPI protocol – one clock line and one data line.
+- APA102: another SPI-based chipset, looks promising, packaging similar to the WS2812, but potentially much higher data rates.APA102 uses a standard two-wire SPI protocol – one clock line and one data line.
 Each LED has two inputs and two outputs which can be daisy-chained.
 At the first sight, this may seem wasteful, but it has the advantage of being supported by a standard microcontroller periphery and it is insensitive to timing variations.
 Due to the critical timing requirement, it is not possible to control the WS2812 from SOCs with multitasking operating systems, such as the Raspberry Pi.
 This should not be an issue with the APA102.
 Furthermore, the data can be transferred at an almost arbitrary clock rate.
 I was able to control the LEDs with a 4 MHz SPI clock without any hitch.
+APA102C does many items strip, check our APA102C LED Strip, you will find one type that is suitable for your project.

-WS2811.:A chip that was released before the ws2812b series we just talked about.
+WS2811:MSHLED WS2811 LED Strip light is a chip that was released before the ws2812b series.
 LED strips with this variant use an external chip that controls the connected LEDs.
 Most of these have been replaced by the ws2812b variant because it’s easier to integrate into a product but where size isn’t so much a limitation or another type of LED is desired then a surface mount one the ws2811 chip is still used.
-For instance Christmas light style LEDs still often use the ws2811 because they use a different LED and the larger form factor of the chip isn’t a problem in that application.
-An advantage of the ws2811 is that it can also be used with 12v poewr (in certain configurations) but mindful though, sometimes those are only addressable per 3 pixels on the strip in stead of 1!
+For instance, Christmas light style LEDs still often use the ws2811 because they use a different LED and the larger form factor of the chip isn’t a problem in that application.
+An advantage of the ws2811 is that it can also be used with 12v power (in certain configurations) but mindful though, sometimes those are only addressable per 3 pixels on the strip instead of 1!
+MSHLED WS2811 LED Strip light is great for those who want to save space and money.

 GS8208:A new contender in the Digitally Addressable LED chip market.
-This chip is 12v compatible, has dual data lines for redundancy purposes and a unique feature where if you do not provide a data signal it will start playing a test pattern on all the LEDs.
-It features a global 8kHz PWM frequency with constant current drivers per color make it a lot better flicker wise then other strips.
+This chip is 12v compatible, has dual data lines for redundancy purposes, and a unique feature where if you do not provide a data signal it will start playing a test pattern on all the LEDs.
+It features a global 8kHz PWM frequency with constant current drivers per color making it a lot better flicker-wise than other strips.
 If you don’t send any data to the strip it will go into a test mode displaying various patterns, this stops once a data signal is detected.
 The data signal is ws2812b (clockless) compatible.
-It is 12v chip.breakpoint transmission, this feature ensures that the rest of the LEDs in a strip still work even if one or more pixels develop a bad IC
+It is a 12v chip. breakpoint transmission, this feature ensures that the rest of the LEDs in a strip still work even if one or more pixels develop a bad IC